simatic-ax/template-library/README.md

    1. Define the content for the template

       In the file section, in the apax.yml, you can define, what generally will be shipped in a package.
 For templates, at minimum, the template folder must be shipped.
-This can be done, by adding the follwoing lines to tha apax.yml
+This can be done, by adding the following lines to tha apax.yml

       ```yml
       files: